dmorrill10/acpc_poker_gui_client/README.md

 Copyright
 ---------
-Copyright &copy; 2013 by the Computer Poker Research Group, University of Alberta.
+Copyright &copy; 2011-2013 by the Computer Poker Research Group, University of Alberta.
 See [LICENSE](LICENSE.md) for details.

 Further resources
 ------------------
 * [Annual Computer Poker Competition][ACPC homepage]
-* [Beanstalkd][Beanstalkd homepage] - The background process server used by this project.
 * [Coffescript][Coffeescript homepage] - JavaScript in a candy coating.
 Used by default as of [Rails][Rails] 3.1 and used in this project's views.
 * [Gem Bundler][Bundler homepage] - Gem dependency management tool used by this project.
 * [GitHub][GitHub homepage] - Host for this project's code.